iimachines/Maya2glTF/Readme.md

 # Maya to glTF exporter

-This is work in progress, a complete README will be provided as soon as this project is usable.

 ## Status

 * I consider this plugin to be in *pre-alpha* stage, use it at your own risk :)